TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Create_an_Apollo_solution.md

 </Insight>

-3. **Present multiple insights per diagnostic in <maxInsightCount>
+3. **Present multiple insights per diagnostic in <maxInsightCount>**

 Control the number of insights that the diagnostic returns using the <maxInsightCount> property inside the <Insights> tag.
 This property controls the number of critical insights that we showcase to the customer.
 In the portal, only critical insights are surfaced.
 In the following example, the insights are limited to two.

-If this property is not defined, then we return three critical insights.
+If this property is not defined, three critical insights are returned.

 **Example** :